What is a Column Interaction Curve?

 For the design of a column to be considered adequate (safe), the combination of action effects (M, P) must be less than the combination of design strengths (M, P) from the interaction curve.
 This means that if the position of the M,P point on the plot is outside of the curve it is deemed as not meeting this criteria and considered unsafe.

-Leave a comment
+Leave a Reply

-You must login or register to add a new comment.
+You must be logged in to post a comment.